sharetribe/flex-docs/src/docs/tutorial-branding/change-image-assets/index.md

 ---
-title: Change image assets
+title: Change template images
-slug: change-image-assets
+slug: change-images
 updated: 2022-07-11
 category: tutorial-branding
 ingress:
-  Learn how to update image assets such as the default background image, favicon and app icons.
+  Learn how to update template images such as the default background image, favicon and app icons.
 published: true
 ---